PrimeIntellect-ai/protocol/README.md

 make watch-worker
 ```

-check that the worker as been registered on the orchestrator:
+check that the worker has been registered on the orchestrator:

 ```bash
 curl -X GET http://localhost:8090/nodes -H "Authorization: Bearer admin"